dsgiitr/d2l-pytorch/README.md

 ## Contributing

   * Please feel free to open a Pull Request to contribute a notebook in PyTorch for the rest of the chapters.
+Before starting     out with the notebook, open an issue with the name of the notebook in order to contribute for the same.
+We will assign         that issue to you (if no one has been assigned earlier).

   * Strictly follow the naming conventions for the IPython Notebooks and the subsections.